obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Settings.md

 - `visible` on any definition — hides the row when it returns `false`.
 A hidden row is also excluded from global settings search for that render.
 - `disabled` on a `control` (or on an `action` row) — disables interaction without hiding the row.

 Both accept a `boolean` or `() => boolean`.
-The function form is re-evaluated whenever the framework refreshes DOM state.
-For `control` definitions the framework refreshes automatically after every change, so the example below works without any extra wiring.
+The function form is re-evaluated on every DOM-state refresh.
+For `control` definitions, Obsidian refreshes automatically after every change, so the example below works without any extra wiring.
 After mutating dependent state from a `render` callback or any other imperative path, call `this.refreshDomState()` to re-run the predicates without a full re-render.

 ```ts
 getSettingDefinitions() {